-Bees are an important part of the garden all year round.
-They are important cogs in the garden machine as they pollinate our plants and vegetables.
+Bees are an important part of the garden all year round; as they pollinate our plants and vegetables.
 It is been widely publicised that their numbers are in decline, which could cause serious issues to our plant life over the coming years.
 Luckily all is not lost yet, with a bit of thought and planning, your garden can become a haven for these busy buzzers.

 Bees play a vital role in the whole ecosystem, which isn’t just limited to the honey output.
 Roughly two thirds of crops require insect pollination to aid with their growth, and honeybees and bumblebees are responsible for a large proportion of this.
 This is a vital role in the production of our fruit and vegetables.